kubesphere/website/content/en/docs/installing-on-kubernetes/hosted-kubernetes/install-on-gke.md

 ## Prepare a GKE Cluster

-- A standard Kubernetes in GKE is a prerequisite of installing KubeSphere.
+- A standard Kubernetes cluster in GKE is a prerequisite of installing KubeSphere.
 Go to the navigation menu and refer to the image below to create a cluster.

 ![create-cluster-gke](https://ap3.qingstor.com/kubesphere-website/docs/create-cluster-gke.jpg)